Irvine-Byrne Building: History

 Irvine-Byrne Building, originally called Irvine Block, was designed by Sumner Hunt and built for Margaret Irvine of Irvine Ranch in 1894, with construction supervised by George Wyman.
 James W. Byrne, who had offices in the building since at least 1896, purchased the building in 1905 and subsequently changed its name to Byrne Building.
 Additional building tenants during its early years include McCormick-Henderson Company, Fireman's Fund Insurance Company, Mount Lowe Springs Company, I. Magnin, at least one dentist, at least one real-estate agent, and numerous lawyers and architects.
 The Mexican Consulate in Los Angeles was also located in this building during World War II.

 The building caught fire on February 16, 1911, after which Willis Polk led repairs and alterations.

 Irvine-Byrne Building was not listed in the National Register of Historic Places's Broadway Theater and Commercial District when it was first created in 1979, but it was included when the district was expanded in 2002.
-The building was also listed as Los Angeles Historic-Cultural Monument #544 in 1991.
+The building was also listed as Los Angeles Historic-Cultural Monument No. 544 in 1991.

 The building's ground-floor housed a Giant Penny discount store from the 1980s to 2004, after which the building underwent a $20 million conversion to residential.
 Donald Barany Architects supervised the remodel, paid for by Urban Pacific Builders.